delebota/CS-GO-Dookie-Mod/README.md

 ## Usage Instructions
 Type !dookie in the console while near a player's body.

-Bind the command for easy access, for example, bind t "!dookie"
+Bind the command for easy access.
+For example, type **bind t "!dookie"** in the console or add it to your autoexec.cfg